GSA's Design Excellence Program raises the bar for federal buildings

 “Developers and designers just seem to think differently when they know that design excellence is required in the process.
 They know that only the most effective design will be selected and that the competition bar has been raised,” said Don Douglass, Region 9’s Fine Arts Program Architect.

-For more information about GSA’s Design Excellence Program, the agency has produced the following video entitled GSA Design Excellence: Changing the Course of Federal Architecture.
+For more information about GSA’s Design Excellence Program, the agency has produced a video entitled GSA Design Excellence: Changing the Course of Federal Architecture.
+Watch the video on GSA's YouTube Channel >

 Christi Chidester and Traci Madison contributed to this report.